-Your feasibility assessment should be completed and presented in a structured way so you can make a well-informed decision about the best way to move forward with the metal building project.
+Your feasibility assessment should be completed and presented in a structured way so you can make a well-informed decision about the best way to move forward with the project costs and potential benefits of a metal building project.

 Any information your engineers and constructors prepare in a feasibility study should be shared with you in a format that can be easily shared, used, and stored.

 If the feasibility study you receive is presented to you in a file type that is incompatible with your current software, the plans will not be utilized to their fullest potential.

 The study should be created in or converted to a format that works well for the long-term scope of the project and your company’s operational demands and technical aspects.